kubernetes-study-guide/Kubernetes-Study-Guide/45_ServiceAccounts/README.md

 ```

 You can attach a serviceaccount to your pod using the `pods.spec.serviceAccountName` setting.
 If this setting is omitted then the 'default' sa get's attached instead.
-Service accounts are attached to a pod in the form of a secrets volume:
+Service accounts are attached to pods via secrets volume:

 ```bash
 # kubectl edit pods pod-centos